-Sustainability drives FPA’s business strategy
+Sustainability drives FPA and FPIA business strategy

-A Different Way is FPA’s strategy for sustainable business growth.
-This strategy defines a whole new way of thinking and working that helps the Company to boldly grow its business in ways beneficial towards its people, customers, and the environment.
-It also helps the Company deliver better outcomes and achieve its goal of making a real difference in sustainability.
-Under the strategy, FPA aims to identify relevant present and future issues, and outline the steps required to achieve great results.
+A Different Way is the Companies’ strategy for sustainable business growth.
+This strategy defines a whole new way of thinking and working that helps the Companies to boldly grow its business in ways beneficial towards its people, customers, and the environment.
+It also helps the Companies deliver better outcomes and achieve its goal of making a real difference in sustainability.
+Under the strategy, both FPA and FPIA aim to identify relevant present and future issues, and outline the steps required to achieve great results.

-FPA is committed to transparent disclosure of its achievement against its targets.
+FPA and FPIA are committed to transparent disclosure of its achievement against its targets.
 Full details and the progress report can be found on https://www.frasersproperty.com.au/a-different-way.

-Sustainability Performance of FPA
+Sustainability Performance of FPA and FPIA

-The Framework is prepared to be in line with the relevant international principles and guidelines listed below (collectively the “Principles”), to ensure that the SFTs from FPA meet the market best practices and demonstrate robust management of its SFTs.
+The Framework is prepared to be in line with the relevant international principles and guidelines listed below (collectively the “Principles”), to ensure that the SFTs meet the market best practices and demonstrate robust management of its SFTs.

-For the avoidance of doubt, the SFTs may be in any currency, tenor, or with other terms and conditions, including covenants, to reflect FPA’s financing strategy.2.1 Framework for SFTs that finance green or sustainable projects
+For the avoidance of doubt, the SFTs may be in any currency, tenor, or with other terms and conditions, including covenants, to reflect the Companies’ financing strategy.

 I. Use of Proceeds